ministryofjustice/opg-metrics/CONTRIBUTING.md

 A green build on circle CI is required before a merge, along with approval from a member of the team.

 We use a rebase workflow.
 Our primary branch is *main*.
-Please rebase branches on main if you need to pull in changes and use squash an merge for the final commit so we can back out changes easily.
+Please rebase branches on main if you need to pull in changes and use squash an merge for the final commit so we can back out changes.

 ## Commit messages